caveiro/faved/README.md

 - Save bookmarks with titles, descriptions, URLs and custom notes from any desktop browser using a bookmarklet.
 - Organize bookmarks with color-styled nested tags.
 Pin important tags at the top for quick access.
 - Super fast performance: loads full page with 2,000+ bookmarks in under 100ms.
+- Import bookmarks from Pocket: easily migrate your saved links, tags, collections and notes from Pocket by uploading the exported ZIP file.

 ## Requirements